 - Constantly ask two questions: what is the writer saying, and why is he saying it?

-- Have a Greek Interlinear open nearby at all times
+- Have a Greek Interlinear open online or in print at all times

 - Look up interesting or difficult words in Vine’s Dictionary

 - Check places where these words occur elsewhere in the Bible using Wigram’s Concordance or an online equivalent